8 Silent Signs Stress Is Making You Sick

 Losing a few strands of hair is normal (old hair follicles are replaced by new ones over time), but stress can disrupt that cycle.
 Significant stress pushes a large number of hair follicles into what’s called a resting phase, and then a few months later those hairs fall out, according to MayoClinic.org.
 Stress can also cause the body’s immune system to attack your hair follicles, resulting in hair loss.

 WHAT TO DO: Be patient.
 Once your stress level returns to normal, your hair should start growing back.
-Next up, learn the 37 ways to make managing stress much easier.
+Next up, learn the 34 tricks to reduce work stress every day.